Updated: March 22, 2022

 If the bank accepts your application, they may suspend your payments temporarily, reduce your payments, or modify your interest rates.

-While it’s almost guaranteed that in the long run, you’ll end up paying more in interests, a forbearance program will give you the opportunity to avoid foreclosure.
+While it’s almost guaranteed that in the long run, you’ll end up paying more in interest, a forbearance program will give you the opportunity to avoid foreclosure.

 7. Sell Your Home Directly to a Real Estate Investor